shaloo/docs.arcana/docs/concepts/billing.md

 * Billing Address Details
 * Payment Method

-!!! an-caution "Adding Payment Method"
+!!! an-warning "Adding Payment Method"

       It is a mandatory requirement to enter and save a valid address in your developer account prior to providing payment method details through the {{config.extra.arcana.dashboard_name}}.